sagesteppe/BarnebyLives/README.md

 ## Rendering Labels

 You will need to print you labels for the sheets.
-We do so as follows.
+We use a `purrr` `walk`  to create 4x4in individuals labels as pdf's using Rmarkdown.
+Then we combine all of them using bash.
+A script is distributed with the package to accomplish this.

 a bash loop, such as this, works to combine the labels - 4 per page.